Skip to main content

 Rytary (carbidopa / levodopa) is a combination medication.
 The two active ingredients work together to help bring up the dopamine levels in the brain.
 This helps relieve symptoms of Parkinson's disease (PD).

 • Levodopa is a dopamine replacement.
-Once you take levodopa, it travels into the brain where it turns into dopamine.
+Levodopa travels into the brain where it turns into dopamine.
 When there's more dopamine in the brain, PD symptoms lessen.

 • Carbidopa is a dopa decarboxylase inhibitor.
-It stops dopa decarboxylase, a protein in the body that breaks down levodopa before levodopa can reach the brain.
+It stops dopa decarboxylase, a protein in the body that breaks down levodopa before it can reach the brain.
 By blocking this protein, more levodopa can get to the brain and turn into dopamine.
 It helps both levodopa and dopamine reach and stay at higher levels in the brain.
-This enhances levodopa's ability to relieve PD symptoms.
+This helps relieve PD symptoms.

 When does Rytary (carbidopa / levodopa) start working?Time passed since treatment started: